gabrielgisoldo/requestMedia/README.md

 webcam = new requestWebcam(video_in, video_out)
 ```

-## Requesting access to webcam
+## Request access to webcam

-After creating an instance of the onject, you can request access to the webcam like this:
+After creating an instance of the object, you can request access to the webcam like this:

 ```JavaScript
 webcam.requestWebcam()